microsoft/vscode-spell-check/README.md

 ## Update Log

+### 0.8.4
+Fixed a bug in reading user settings that caused them to be ignored and overwritter if you added a word to dictionary or changed language.
+Added some additional meta data to the extension manifest for the marketplace.

 ### 0.8.1
 Fixed a bug where if no `.vscode` directory existed then changing language, adding to dictionary etc. would fail.
 Also added an info message when the new folder is created.